rooseveltframework/teddy/README.md

 Browsers known to be partially broken
 ===

-- Android 2.3's default browser and most likely all prior versions fail the `<title>` and `<style>` tag tests because `doc.documentElement.innerHTML` fails to return the `<head>` tag or its contents.
+- Older Android 2.3 browsers and most likely all prior versions fail the `<title>` and `<style>` tag tests because `doc.documentElement.innerHTML` fails to return the `<head>` tag or its contents.
 However, if you only intend to use Teddy for partials containing markup fragments rather than full documents, then this bug shouldn't affect you.
-- Opera Mobile fails the conditionals overall unit test due to an as yet uninvestigated bug, but all other tests pass.
-Opera Mobile also has overall terrible performance with Teddy, which may be related.
+- Older Presto-powered Opera Mobile versions fail the conditionals overall unit test due to an as yet uninvestigated bug, but all other tests pass.
+Such Opera Mobile versions also have overall terrible performance with Teddy, which may be related.

 Browsers known to be totally broken
 ===